 You don't need to type anything into that window, just checking that it looks like the screen shot is enough.

 1.1 How to access the machine

-Because it is much more comfortable to use a native terminal application than the small VM screen, you will connect to the machine depending on what system you are using.
+It is much more comfortable to use a native terminal application, rather than the small VirtualBox 'monitor'.
+You will connect to the machine differently, depending on what operating system you are using.